awsdocs/amazon-elasticache-docs/doc_source/redis/getting-started-determine-requirements.md

 # Determine Requirements<a name="getting-started-determine-requirements"></a>

-Before you create a Redis cluster or replication group, you should always determine the requirements for the cluster or replication group so that when you create it, it will meet your business needs and not need to be redone\.
-Because in this exercise we will largely accept default values for the cluster, we will dispense with determining requirements\.
+Before you create a Redis cluster or replication group, determine the requirements for the cluster or replication group\.
+This way, when you create it, it meets your business needs\.
+Because in this exercise we largely accept default values for the cluster, we dispense with determining requirements\.
 For more information, see [Determine Your Requirements](cluster-create-determine-requirements.md)\.